textrealm/textrealm.github.io/index.md

 ## Next Steps and User Feedback

-### We allowed five UH Manoa students to test out our application.
+### We allowed a few UH Manoa/UH System students to test out our application.
 This is a summary of their feedback:
 - Clearer instructions for adding/editing user reviews and textbook entries (need Image URL, specific image sizes)
 - Background/color scheme too plain
 - Would like to see other user's profiles/provide a link to a seller's profile